 WPI Proposal Procedure

 All proposals to be submitted to external sponsors require the prior approval of an authorized WPI official.
-In the Office Sponsored Programs, Elana Glatman, the Associate Director, Pre-Award Services, Michael Manning, the Vice Provost for Research, are the current signatories for all University proposal submissions.
+In the Office Sponsored Programs, Michael Manning, the Vice Provost for Research, is the current signatory for all University proposal submissions.

 The procedures below should always be followed to ensure adequate time for the complete review of all proposals submitted through the Office of Sponsored Programs (OSP) and to avoid the possibility of missed deadlines and non-compliance with sponsor requirements.
 For proposals to be submitted to foundations, please provide advance notice to both OSP and Foundation Giving (FG).
 OSP and FG staff will then make a determination regarding which office will play a lead role in assisting with your proposal.